lumaier/coredns/plugin/bloomsec_nsec5/README.md

  *  Create RRSIGs that have an inception of -3 hours (minus a jitter between 0 and 18 hours) and a expiration of +32 (plus a jitter between 0 and 5 days) days for every given DNSKEY.

- *  Add NSEC records for all names in the zone.
+ *  Add NSEC5 and NSEC5PROOF records for all names in the zone.
 The TTL for these is the negative cache TTL from the SOA record.

  *  Add or replace *all* apex CDS/CDNSKEY records with the ones derived from the given keys.
 For